Beirut and the Golden Sixties: A Manifesto of Fragility

 25 March to 12 June 2022

-Beirut and the Golden Sixties: A Manifesto of Fragility is curated by Sam Bardaouil and Till Fellrath, Associate Curators, Gropius Bau.
-The exhibition is organised in cooperation with the 16th edition of the Lyon Biennale.
+Beirut and the Golden Sixties: A Manifesto of Fragility is curated by Sam Bardaouil and Till Fellrath, Associate Curators, Gropius Bau (since 1 January 2022 Directors at Hamburger Bahnhof – Museum für Gegenwart – Berlin).
+The exhibition is organised in collaboration with the 16th edition of the Lyon Biennale of Contemporary Art.